Ford to resume building Michigan electric vehicle battery plant delayed by strike, but scale it back

 DETROIT (AP) — Ford Motor Co. is resuming construction on a Michigan electric vehicle battery plant that the company postponed two months ago during a strike by the United Auto Workers union.

-But the automaker says that due to slowing electric vehicle sales growth, it will scale back the factory size, cutting the number of planned jobs by about one third from 2,500 to 1,700.
+But the automaker said that due to slowing electric vehicle sales growth, it will scale back the factory’s size, cutting the number of planned jobs by about one third to 1,700 from 2,500.
 The annual battery cell output will drop from enough for 400,000 vehicles per year to about 230,000.

-Ford put the plant, originally to cost $3.5b, on hold in late September as the union went on strike at targeted assembly plants run by Ford, General Motors and Jeep maker Stellantis.
+Ford put the plant, originally to cost $3.5 billion, on hold in late September as the union went on strike at targeted assembly plants run by Ford, General Motors and Jeep maker Stellantis.
 The contract dispute ended last week with workers at all three voting to ratify new agreements.

 “We are now good to confirm that we are moving forward with the plant,” he told reporters.